MahirGulzar/opencl_collection/README.md

-# pyopencl_project
+# OpenCL Assignemnt

-This project contains basic programs for pyopencl
+This is repo to get hands on experience with OpenCL.
+It contains demo OpenCL programs as my personal collection